A SIMPLE-Based Preconditioned Solver for the Direct-Forcing Immersed Boundary Method: Method: time stepping and the pressure--force-density corrections system

 We begin with a brief overview of the SIMPLE-IBM approach introduced in our recent work \cite{goncharuk2023immersed} by expressing the governing Eqs.~\eqref{eq:momentum}-- \eqref{eq:kinematic_constraint} in a semi-discrete form:

 where $R$ is the regularization operator defined in Eq.~\eqref{eq:regularization}, which smears the forces from the Lagrangian points to the adjacent Eulerian velocity locations; $R^T$ is its adjoint interpolation operator, defined in Eq.~\eqref{eq:interpolation}, which interpolates the intermediate velocity field onto the corresponding Lagrangian points; and \( \mathbf{U}^\Gamma \) is the prescribed velocity value on the surface of the immersed body.
-As already mentioned, in the case of one-way moving boundary coupling, the body kinematics is prescribed a priori (i.e., $\mathbf{x}^{n+1}$ and $\mathbf{U}^\Gamma$ are known from the kinematic law), and the above system is closed and can be solved subject to appropriate boundary conditions.
+Here, $\mathbf{u}^*$ is an intermediate velocity field, which is subsequently used to compute the corrections to the pressure $p'$, velocity $\mathbf{u}'$, and Lagrangian force-density field $\mathbf{F}'$.
+The final stage of the algorithm consists of a correction step, $p^{(n+1)} = p^{(n)} + p'$ and $\mathbf{F}^{(n+1)} = \mathbf{F}^{(n)} + \mathbf{F}'$, followed by a projection step, $\mathbf{u}^{(n+1)} = \mathbf{u}^* + \mathbf{u}'$, which yields a divergence-free velocity field that also satisfies the kinematic no-slip constraint on the surface of the immersed body.
+As already mentioned, in the case of one-way moving boundary coupling, the body kinematics is prescribed a priori (i.e., the body position $\mathbf{x}^{(n+1)}$ and velocity $\mathbf{U}^\Gamma$ are known from the kinematic law), and the above system is closed and can be solved subject to appropriate boundary conditions.
 A standard finite volume central-difference discretization was applied to all the spatial terms, while a second-order backward difference was utilized for discretization of all the temporal derivatives.

 When proceeding with the solution, the intermediate velocity field $\bfu^*$ is first obtained from the solution of Eq.~\eqref{eq:ustar}.
 We note that this velocity field does not necessarily satisfy the no-slip and divergence-free constraints.
 Second, a divergence is applied to both sides of Eq.~\eqref{eq:utag}, similarly to the original SIMPLE method~\cite{patankar1983calculation}, yielding the modified pressure Poisson equation: